mafm/ledger.py/README.md

 # ledger.py: command-line, double-entry accounting in python.

-**ledger.py** is a simple, command-line, double-entry accounting system, that reads transactions from a file written in a simple text format and produces a summary report.
+**ledger.py** is a simple, command-line, double-entry accounting system, that reads transactions from a file written in a simple text format and produces summary reports.

 ## Inspiration